 Parameter Description StepDueDate Use the keyword StepDueDate to return the due date of a step.
 ProcessDefinitionID The database ID of the process definition.
 You can find this value for a process by using GetProcessInfo("ProcessDefinitionID").
+PlanCode The plan code for which you want to return information.
+Only applies to plan file processes.
+If no plan code is specified, the function returns the due date as defined for the step.
+This could be a fixed due date ("5/20/2019") or a relative due date ("5 days after step becomes active"). • If a plan code is specified, the function returns the specific due date for that plan code.
+This only matters if the due date is relative (if the due date is fixed, then it is the same for all plan codes).
+The plan code must have been started in the specified step in order to return a due date; otherwise the relative due date text is returned.
+For example, the function will return "10/5/2019" if the step has been started for the specified plan code, and will return "5 days after step becomes active" if it has not.

-Parameter Description DimensionValue The plan code for which you want to return information.
-Only applies to plan file processes (both plan file process definitions and plan file subprocesses).
-If the dimension value is relevant to the step, it can be included or omitted as follows: If no value is specified, the function returns the due date as defined for the step.
-This could be a fixed due date ("5/20/2018") or a relative due date ("5 days after step becomes active"). • If a value is specified, the function returns the specific due date for that value.
-This only matters if the due date is relative (if the due date is fixed, then it is the same for all dimension values).
-The step must have been started for the specified value in order to return the value-specific due date; otherwise the relative due date text is returned.
-For example, the function will return "10/5/2018" if the step has been started for the specified value, and will return "5 days after step becomes active" if it has not.
-StepNumber The number of the step in the process.
+Parameter Description StepNumber The number of the step in the process.
 If the step is a sub-step, enter the step number as ParentStep.SubStep .
 For example: enter 2.5 if the step is the fifth sub-step under step 2.
 NOTE: Although this parameter takes a number, it is recommended to place the number in quotation marks so that it will be read as a string.
 For example, if you enter 2.10 as a number, Excel will drop the trailing 0 and use 2.1 instead.
 If instead the value is entered as "2.10" then it will always be read as 2.10.